Updated November 2017

 , our feet felt stable on uneven terrain, despite the tall soles.

 Midsoles are the layer between the outer sole and the insole.
 Boots often have shanks and plates either above or beneath the midsole layers, adding support and stability.
-The shanks serve as a barrier from impact on rugged surfaces.
+The shanks serve as a barrier from the impact on rugged surfaces.
 These inner shanks create additional stiffness that the rubber soles cannot achieve on their own.
-Hiking shoes do not need this stiffness, but rather offer flexibility that is suitable for day hiking, so they do not have shanks.
+Hiking shoes do not need this rigidity, but instead offer flexibility that is suitable for day hiking, so they do not have shanks.
 The overall construction of boots is more durable and stable than hiking shoes.

 Arch support varies by foot.
 Some women may find enough comfort in the original insoles.
 Other women will need to customize by replacing the original insoles with aftermarket insoles or orthotics.
 Depending on how flat or pronounced the arches of your feet are, differing levels of support will be necessary.
 To avoid foot cramps and discomfort, accurately support the arches of your feet.